-Three trees are to be felled as part of the redevelopment of the listed building in Canton
+Three trees to be felled in redevelopment of listed building in Canton

 CAMPAIGNERS fighting to save trees which are due to be felled in the redevelopment of Suffolk House have staged a protest outside an estate agency.

 Planning permission was granted in March to develop the listed Canton building at the junction of Llandaff Road and Romilly Road into 10 apartments, with seven town houses in its grounds.

 But the plans include felling three trees – a copper beech and two limes – and replacing them with saplings.
 The council’s tree officer Ed Baker told a Planning Committee that they were impacting on a wall.

 According to property developers Quin and Co, construction is due to commence this summer at the former Canton Family Centre site.

 The protest took place on Saturday outside CPS Homes on Albany Road, Roath, as Quin and Co share a director with the property agency and are also based in Albany Road.

 The protest’s Facebook event on the Cardiff Extinction Rebellion page said: “As CPS Homes is the public face of the group we will be protesting against them.”

 “We support new housing in Canton, we know the need for that.
 We’ve got plans, alternative plans, that would help save the three mature trees,” said Ceri Williams, a Canton resident.